DHenion-cyber/Gradio_Gemini_Ideation_Github/streamlit_ui_development_plan.md

 # Streamlit UI Development Plan

-This plan outlines the staged development of the Streamlit UI for the chatbot, with retesting of Trulens evaluations and Pytest after each implementation step to maintain existing functionality.
+This plan outlines the staged development of the Streamlit UI for the chatbot.
+After each implementation step, we will retest Trulens evaluations and Pytest to maintain existing functionality, and then launch the Streamlit UI to debug any errors.

+**Current Codebase State:**
+Modifications to the Streamlit UI may lead to `pytest` and `TruLens` test failures.
+We will address these as they arise.
+The immediate critical issue is a `ModuleNotFoundError` for `src.ui_components` when launching Streamlit.

+**Tool Usage Strategy:**
+*   **Supabase MCP:** For comprehensive effort and goal tracking (note: direct interaction with Supabase MCP for tracking is not within my current capabilities, but I acknowledge its intended use by the user).
+*   **Context7 MCP & Brave Search:** For documentation research.
+*   **Detailed Debugging Log:** Maintain a log of debugging plans and progress (implicitly through my thought process and responses).

+## Phase 1: Core UI Structure and Basic Components

 ## Phase 1: Core UI Structure and Basic Components